dassencio/mapgen/README.md

 ### Attributes in `map settings`:

 - `language`: Language used to display labels on the map (e.g. country, city and street names).
-Valid values are either `local` to display labels using each country's official language or short language codes such as `en` for English and `de` for German.
-Valid language codes are listed in [this article](https://meta.wikimedia.org/wiki/List_of_Wikipedias#All_Wikipedias_ordered_by_number_of_articles), but not all labels are guaranteed to exist in every available language.
+Valid values are `local` (to have labels in each country be displayed in the country's official language) and short language codes such as `en` and `de` (to have all labels be displayed in a specific language).
+Valid language codes are listed in
+  [this article](https://meta.wikimedia.org/wiki/List_of_Wikipedias#All_Wikipedias_ordered_by_number_of_articles),
+  but not all labels are guaranteed to exist in every available language.
+  Defaults to `en` (English).

 - `show zoom control`: Whether zoom controls (`+`/`-` buttons) should be displayed or not.
 Valid values are `no` and `yes`.
 Defaults to `no`.

-- `title`: Title to be displayed when the generated HTML page is opened in a browser.
+- `title`: Title to be displayed when the generated HTML page is opened in a web browser.

-- `zoom control position`: Location on the map where zoom controls must appear, if applicable.
+- `zoom control position`: Location on the map where zoom controls must be displayed, if applicable.
 Valid values are `bottom left`, `bottom right`, `top left` and `top right`.
 Defaults to `top right`.

 ### Marker entries in `markers`:

 All markers must be entered as a list under the `markers` section of the YAML file.
-Every marker accepts the same attributes as the ones from `default marker settings`, but those will only be applied to the marker being defined, i.e., values for attributes defined on a marker have higher precedence than those for attributes with same names specified under `default marker settings`.
+Every marker accepts the same attributes as the ones from `default marker settings`, but those will only be applied to the marker being defined, i.e., values for attributes specified on a marker have higher precedence than those for attributes with the same names specified under `default marker settings`.

-Additional attributes:
+Additional attributes for markers:

 - `coordinates`: Marker position on the map expressed as an array of form `[latitude, longitude]`.
 Latitude and longitude values must fall within the